 If you are a shared-owner or freeholder then you will find further information that just relates to you in the dedicated shared-owner and freeholder sub-section below.

-Aaron Heating Services is continuing to offer full heating system tests for free in all homes (including shared-owners and freeholders).
+We are offering heating system tests for free in all homes (including shared-owners and freeholders) again this year.

-To help you to use the heating controls in your home correctly, we have created a video and a simple user guide giving you step-by-step instructions.
+To help you to use the heating controls in your home correctly, we have created a simple user guide giving you step-by-step instructions.

 Concerns about unusual smells

 Some residents had previously raised concerns about unusual smells, which they believed were caused by combustible gases in the air.
 Although our records show that all approvals in relation to land gases were granted by the local authority at the preconstruction phase, as a precaution we have appointed expert consultants to undertake independent testing to investigate.
 We are pleased to confirm that the internal air quality surveys have shown no trace of methane, carbon monoxide and/or hydrogen sulphide.
 The concentration of these gases was found to be zero.

 At the request of the resident's association the Building Research Establishment (BRE) have also been engaged to look at a number of aspects of the Orchard Village development, including ground gases.
 The BRE have reviewed the testing already undertaken and have concluded that "there appears to be little scope for gases (including any methane, carbon monoxide, carbon dioxide, hydrogen sulphide, oxygen) from ground water to enter houses on the Orchard Village estate.
 When the houses were tested for methane in February 2017 none was found, further indicating that there is not an endemic problem of methane ingress into the estate".

 There have been some complaints from residents about mice infestations.
 We have found some evidence of mice in specific areas, and have therefore commenced a programme of proactive baiting outside of some homes.
 If you are experiencing problems with mice then please let us know.